monkeydevtools/treepath-python/README.md

 A predicate is a single argument function that returns anything.
 The argument is the current match.
 The has function is a fancy predicate.

-This example writes a custom predicate that find earths neighbours.
+This example writes a custom predicate that find all of Earth's neighbours.

 ```python
 def my_neighbor_is_earth(match: Match):